swoops/eval_villain/README.md

 * Normal Result: Hooked Input is examined for potential user input.
 If no potential user input is found then the notification produced will be a normal result.
-* Interesting Result: The notification produced will be interesting if hooked input is beloved to have user input.
+* Interesting Result: Output from EV that is considered of higher priority.
 * popup: The popup is the menu that appears when you click the EV icon.
 * Configuration page: This is the page where the bulk of the configuration can be done.
 It can be reached by clicking "configure" in the popup menu, or in